racinus/yonder/README.md

 ## Make your story

 First make an empty javascript file.
 You can call it what you want.
-In start.html find `<script src="story.js"></script>` and change the "src" to load your story file
+In start.html find `<script src="story.js"></script>` and change the "src" to load your story file.
+If you want to split your story into multiple files, you can just list multiple script tag here with your files.

 ### Init function

-Before anything else the engine will call a function named "init" in your story script.
+Before anything else the engine will call a function named "init" in your story script, So start by adding this to your script:

 ```js
 function init(gloabl) {
 	// initialize global object here
 }
 ```
+The init function will be passed the global object as a argument.
+The engine does not use the global object for anything - it is only for data you want to keep track of.
+In the init function the global object is empty, so you can populate it as you want.